Tuesday, 16 May 2023

 Herbig’s works all have different textures but the same ironic cynicism underlies each one.

-Elyas M'Barek is back in Liebesdings / Love Things from director Anika Decker who wrote the Rabbit Without Ears Movies, a polished and topical romcom which mixes a critique of show business glamor and a bit of current ideology.
+Elyas M'Barek is back in Liebesdings / Love Things from director Anika Decker who wrote the Rabbit Without Ears Movies, a polished and topical romcom, which mixes a critique of show business glamor and a bit of current ideology.

 M’Barek is a movie star on his way to his premiere past a row of posters with his face already graffitied.
 To avoid frantic fans, he dives into the small neighborhood Theater 3000, which turns out to be a failing Feminist venue, where the entertainment includes transexuals’ monologues and dancing tampons.
 One of the acts outlines her intimidating sex quiz, for prospective partners before she puts out.
 Swigging on their shlooms beverage wipes M’bareck out and passers-by get ‘phone cam shots of him throwing up on a lamp post.
 Theater Manager, the appealing Lucie Heinze takes pity and he goes undercover (disguised as a clitoris) in her world of fluid sexuality, while she is taken aback with a his luxury apartment featuring a giant yellow push top pen. (“It’s art!”)

-This produces the consequences we expect from the beautiful people.
+This produces the consequences we expect from the Beautiful People.
 Their night together is gangbusters but the morning after doesn’t go so well.
 Living from hand to mouth, she tells him he should connect with reality and he comes back that he’s been a star since he was eighteen and champagne galas, TV interviews and adoring fans are his reality.

 However his entourage can’t deflect the damage when mean journalist Alexandra Maria Lara, now no longer the ingenue we remember from Downfall and The Tunnel and here doing an authoritative turn as a mean show business journalist, manages to unearth a youthful scandal.
 When this gets wide publication M’Barek’s show business prospects vanish, with the exception of a fruit beverage commercial where he can’t master delivering lines while being whisked skyward harnessed to a rope.
 In the nicest twist, now that his past has become public, M’Barek resolves to seek out the member of his teen gang that the cops had taken, only to find him become successful accountant Anton Weil, who is himself feeling guilty about not looking for his old associates.
 Weil’s young daughters are awe struck to find that he knows the star.